 Like a lot of rural dwellers, Santa Claus needs fiber broadband.
-Analysts estimate that the number of emails sent to Mr Claus' workshop at the North Pole now exceeds the number of traditional letters he receives.
-Following the internet traffic boom in the early 00s, combined with ever increasing postal charges, boys and girls both naughty and nice now prefer to email Santa than to put pen to paper.
+Analysts estimate that the number of emails sent to Mr. Claus' workshop at the North Pole now exceeds the number of traditional letters he receives.
+With the increase of the global digital population, combined with ever increasing postal charges, boys and girls both naughty and nice now prefer to email Santa than put pen to paper.

 Furthermore, they want to send Santa increasingly large image attachments to explain their lists.
-For example, links to YouTube reviews are common.
-Some children even email video diaries to prove how good they’ve been this year and how much they deserve that GoPro camera, Frozen Lego or Beats headphones they have asked for.
+For example, links to YouTube videos are common.
+Some children even email vlogs to prove how good they’ve been this year and how much they deserve the Nintendo Switch, Custom Crayon Set or whatever else they have asked for this year.

 Everything was fine in those early internet days, as Santa got his elves to install the very latest in satellite broadband technology, giving him a serviceable 2Mbps connection.